I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi_present.md

 </dl><i>DxgkDdiPresent</i> detected an invalid handle in the command buffer.
 <dl>
 <dt><b>STATUS_GRAPHICS_GPU_EXCEPTION_ON_DEVICE</b></dt>
 </dl>The display miniport driver detected an error in the DMA stream.
 The graphics context device is placed in a lost state if the driver returns this error code.

-## -remarks
+## Remarks

 The DirectX graphics kernel subsystem calls the display miniport driver's <i>DxgkDdiPresent</i> function to copy content from source allocations typically to the primary surface.
 (This function can also copy content to an off-screen system memory allocation.)
 Because a primary surface is loosely defined, <i>DxgkDdiPresent</i> can be implemented for the following scenarios:

 Depending on the position of the window, the <i>DxgkDdiPresent</i> function must be performed across different primaries that can be on the same adapter or across different adapters.